Interface refresh of touch-screen ATM & CDM kiosks

 evaluate

-Current Flow
+Analyzing the Current Flow

 evaluate

-Draft for stakeholder's feedback
+Presenting Draft for feedback

 Controls exhibit modern design, and the touch interaction (pressed state) mimics the sensation of pressing a physical button.